hammingweight/gangplank/README.md

 pip install gangplank
 ```

 The installation will also install Keras.
-Keras needs a tensor arithmetic backed like tensorflow, JAX or PyTorch.
+Keras needs a tensor arithmetic backend like tensorflow, JAX or PyTorch.
 You can install a
 backend at the same time as installing Gangplank by running one of the following

 ```